Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-• Perform entry-level survey tasks using equipment such as GPS/GNSS, Total Stations, data collectors-scanners, chains, and levels accurately, under supervision and according to employer’s specifications.
+• Perform entry-level survey tasks using equipment such as GPS/GNSS, Total Stations, data collectors-scanners, chains, and levels accurately.

 • Describe the importance of accurate math calculations required for entry-level survey tasks, such as angles, grids and astronomic bearings.